Between vintage and modern

 What to eat in Lisbon

-In these modern places, you see that Lisbon cuisine goes far beyond the triad cod, sardines and pastel de nata.
-Expect to find recipes from all over the world, very well executed by young (and award-winning) chefs.
+If you look further, you see that Lisbon cuisine goes far beyond the triad cod, sardines, and pastel de nata.
+Expect to find recipes from all over the country and the world, very well executed by young (and award-winning) chefs.
 In markets such as Time Out Market and Campo de Ourique, you can get a broader view of what is going on in the city’s gastronomic scene.
-But, if you want to understand the essence of Portuguese cuisine, there is no other way: you’ll need to surrender to the delicious and friendly traditional taverns.
+But, if you want to understand the essence of Portuguese cuisine, there is no other way: you’ll need to surrender to the delicious and friendly traditional taverns, known as tascas.

 5 Must-try Foods & Drinks